tommituura/spich-firish/IDEAS.md

 * Starting screen (game name, start button etc...
 * multiple playing screens (one for each level!
+* game over screen
-* game over screen/name input for hiscore screen
+* name input for hiscore screen
 * highscore screen

 And the transitions between these states are as follows (it seems):